grxye/SaveTheMoney/README.md

 26/12/2017 Submitted year end review for review.
 It took ages.

-08/05/2018 I saved some today by turning off the lights. #wow
+08/05/2018 I saved some today by turning off the lights. #wow 12/05/2018 I spent some today.
+I kept the zushi in the fridge for a minute. #chilledZushi #veryCool